Kiri, Practice Manager:

 “I am very fortunate to work with Dr. Wood and specialize in cardiology.
 I love being able to help improve the quality of life in our furry companions every day.
 They fill my work day with joy and it is my pleasure to befriend their owners.”

 Kiri joined the Cardiology Northwest team in 2001.
 As a kid she wanted to be a NASA astronaut, but found her calling in the veterinary field.
-Her passion lies in improving pets’ quality of life, and supporting the human-animal bond.
-Over the last decade she has worked closely with Dr. Wood, gaining the knowledge and experience necessary to provide optimal care for every patient!
+Her passion lies in supporting the human-animal bond through leading the growth of our team and practice.
+Over the last decade she has worked closely with Dr. Wood to build an innovative and compassionate team that works closely together cultivating relationships and putting patients first!

 Stephanie, Veterinary Assistant: